osohq/oso/docs/content/any/getting-started/quickstart/index.md

 Oso is an open-source, batteries-included library for authorizing actions in your app.
 Out of the box, Oso lets you give your users roles and lets you specify permissions for those roles.
-Roles can be as simple as User and Admin, or as complex as a management hierarchy.
+Roles can be as simple as "user" and "admin", or as complex as a management hierarchy.

 ![Diagram showing an application hierarchy with site admins, store owners, and customers](/getting-started/quickstart/images/app-hierarchy.png)